Matthews: GOP Kept Their 'Crazies in the Closet' But Still Sounded Like N. Korean Commies

 one of keeping their "crazies" like Michele Bachman and Joe Wilson, "in the closet" and mocked that their "rehearsed" phrases made them sound like a "North Korean assembly" and exclaimed it was "an example of Pyongyang democracy, which is "What the Dear Leader told us to recite."

 The following Matthews outbursts were aired during the February 25 edition of Hardball:

 CHRIS MATTHEWS: The Republican strategy was "Don't show your ugly faces tonight."
 Today they kept all the crazies, all the crazies were in the closet.
 And I will go through the list without calling them necessarily crazies although I think it would apply in some cases.
 Michele Bachmann was not allowed to show up today.
 Joe Wilson from South Carolina was not there in evidence.
 I could go through the list.
 Eric Cantor was on good behavior today.
 John Boehner was on pretty good behavior.
-They weren't showing that angry, kind of truculent look they like to show when they are on C-SPAN.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+They weren't showing that angry, kind of truculent look they like to show when they are on C-SPAN.

 CHRIS MATTHEWS AFTER PLAYING CLIPS OF REPUBLICANS REPEATING SAME PHRASES: What a flaming embarrassment!
 Look at these terms!
 "Start over," "clean sheet of paper," "scrap the bill," "step by step," repeated like robotics.
 Chuck first.
 This is an embarrassment for this party.

 CHUCK TODD: Well the last guy almost messed up the script a little bit.